Managed Cloud

-to carry out the steps below.
-You will also be given a database port
+You need a `project-name` and `api-key` to carry out the steps below.
+You will also be given a database `port` when you use the connect command below.&#x20;

 If you want to use the OpenWebUI client to connect to your instance, you should set the env variables as follows, replacing your project name and api key,